Euclidean geometry - Wikipedia

 Euclidean geometry is the study of plane and solid figures on the basis of axioms and theorems employed by the ancient Greek mathematician Euclid.
 The term refers to the plane and solid geometry commonly taught in secondary school.

-Euclid - Wikipedia
+Euclidean - Wikipedia

-Euclidean distance - Wikipedia
+Euclidean space - Wikipedia

 Euclidean Geometry (Definition, Facts, Axioms and Postulates) - BYJU'S